sadra-hatami/Electronics-Business-Website/README.md

 - 🎬 Full-page preloader with a live percent bar
 - 🖱️ Custom cursor and a light film-grain overlay
-- 📍 Side-dot navigation between page stages
+- 📍 Stage navigation between sections
 - 📊 Top scroll-progress line
 - 💻 3D laptop preview with a lid that opens on scroll
 - ✨ Screen glow and particle canvas around the hero